 What Causes GAD?

-While researchers still don’t understand what causes GAD, a combination of various factors could be at play.
+While researchers still don’t understand what causes GAD, a combination of various factors

 - GAD, like other anxiety disorders, likely develops from the overactivation of the brain’s “fight or flight” response.
 This basic mechanism controls fear.
 It involves the amygdala, the part of the brain that is crucial for emotional processing.
 In people with anxiety disorders, the amygdala may overreact, triggering an emergency response to things that aren’t actually threatening.
 Over time, anxiety may become linked to memories, thoughts, and situations that are not related to actual danger.8